The Assumption

 In many traditions, wine is included as a symbol of joy and celebration.
 A clean, crisp white wine or sparkling option complements the light, late-summer menu.

-Recipes Engineered for Late Summer Days
+Recipes Engineered for Sweet Summer Days